YouTube

 FIGHTING THE URGE TO SLEEP

-After a bite to eat at the same place I went to in 2017 I decided against a nap and took a walk around to see what I could find.
+After eating at the same place I visited in 2017, I decided against a nap and walked around to explore.
 I had to make the most of today as I was going to Abkhazia tomorrow, a disputed region just north of Georgia.

-The city really is stunning and I would recommend anyone to go but can be hard to get direct flights if not from any of the major cities in Europe.
+The city is really stunning, and I recommend that anyone go, but it can be hard to get direct flights unless you’re coming from one of the major cities in Europe.

 Birds eye view of Narikala Fortress in Tbilisi, Georgia.
 Wine at Georgian immigration